What is a Gemstone?

 6. Article Pictures

-When a section of a crystal, rock, or mineral is cut and polished to create an individual stone, mainly, but not exclusively, for personal adornment, it becomes known as a gemstone.
+When a crystal, rock, or mineral is cut and polished to create an individual stone, mainly, but not exclusively, for personal adornment, it becomes known as a gemstone.

-To be classified as a gemstone, the material must possess specific attributes, the most important of which is colour, although some gemstones are colourless.
+To be classified as a gemstone, the material must possess specific attributes, the most important being colour, although some gemstones are colourless.

-Translucent gemstones such as ruby, topaz, peridot, and aquamarine tend to be cut from a mineral's crystals.
+Translucent gemstones such as ruby, topaz, peridot, and aquamarine are typically cut from a mineral's crystals.
 Opaque gemstones usually come from rocks or minerals.
 Examples include lapis lazuli, labradorite, bloodstone, and jasper.

 Evidence of our fascination with gemstones can be found throughout history, and today, our bond with these natural curiosities is stronger than ever.

-Regardless of age or culture, we're captivated by their colours, how they interact with light, and the transformation that occurs once these stones have been cut and polished.
+Regardless of age or culture, we're captivated by their colours, how they interact with light, and the transformation that occurs once a gemstone has been cut and polished.

 Gemstones are mentioned in texts of many religions and have long been used in rituals and ceremonies.
 In ancient Egypt, they were used as part of the complex burial rituals of the pharaohs because they were believed to help ease the soul into the afterlife.

-In many ancient cultures it was common for people to be buried with their most prized possessions, which often included gemstones, and this has been invaluable to historians and archaeologists.
+In many ancient cultures, people were often buried with their most prized possessions, which included gemstones.
+This ritual has been invaluable to historians and archaeologists.

 For thousands of years, the finest gemstones have been sought after by those for whom money is no object.
 Jewellery and accessories featuring diamonds, emeralds, rubies, and sapphires can be found in collections around the world.
-Many feature gemstones considered to be priceless because of their size, rarity or beauty.
+Many feature gemstones considered priceless because of their size, rarity, or beauty.

-The Green Vault in Dresden, Smithsonian in Washington D.C, The Armoury Palace in Moscow and the Tower of London home to the British Crown Jewels hold some of the most beautiful gemstones the world has ever seen.
+The Green Vault in Dresden, the Smithsonian in Washington D.C, the Armoury Palace in Moscow, and the Tower of London, home to the British Crown Jewels, hold some of the most beautiful gemstones the world has ever seen.

 Several factors are taken into account when classifying a gemstone.
-Although beauty, durability, and rarity are the most important characteristics, without beauty the other two mean very little.
+Although beauty, durability, and rarity are the primary characteristics, without beauty, the other two mean very little.

 What causes the value of one gemstone to increase can have the opposite effect on another.
 Rubies, sapphires, and emeralds are prized for their colour, yet most diamonds are colourless.

-The finest aquamarine can command an exceptional price if free from inclusions while some varieties of quartz increase in value because of inclusions
+The finest aquamarine can command an exceptional price if inclusion-free, while some varieties of quartz increase in value because of inclusions

 A Gemstone's Colour